Substance Abuse and Addiction Treatment Resources in Huntsville

 The patient will be at the facility for 10 to 20 hours during the week in an outpatient treatment program.
 For patients who have a lot of family or work commitments, this is typically a good fit.

 It may be a difficult process to research the different facilities.
 When it comes to treatment, there are so many choices.
-You may also want to think about a national treatment facility like The Recovery Village.
-With our high-class amenities, experienced addiction specialists and high-quality healthcare professionals, you will be able to discover your own path to healing.
+You may also want to think about a national treatment facility.
+With high-class amenities, experienced addiction specialists and high-quality healthcare professionals, you will be able to discover your own path to healing.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.